oeg-upm/gtfs-bench/README.md

 ### Main Publication:
 David Chaves-Fraga, Freddy Priyatna, Andrea Cimmino, Jhon Toledo, Edna Ruckhaus, & Oscar Corcho (2020).
 GTFS-Madrid-Bench: A benchmark for virtual knowledge graph access in the transport domain.
 Journal of Web Semantics, 65.
 [Online](https://doi.org/10.1016/j.websem.2020.100596)
+The results shown in the paper can be reproduce throught the resources provided in [this branch](https://github.com/oeg-upm/gtfs-bench/tree/evaluation-jows2020)

 ## Requirements for the use:

 To have locally installed [docker](https://docs.docker.com/engine/install/).

+Decide the distributions to be used for your testing.
+They can be:
+- Standard distributions: data sources are represented in one format (e.g., GTFS-CSV, GTFS-JSON or GTFS-SQL).
+- Custom distributions: each data source is represented in the format selected by the user (e.g., SHAPES in JSON, CALENDAR in CSV, etc.)

 ## Using Madrid-GTFS-Bench:

 1. Run `docker run --pull always -itv "$(pwd)":/output oegdataintegration/gtfs-bench`
 2. Choose data scales and formats to obtain the distributions you want to test.
+You have to provide: first the data scales (in one line, separated by a comma), then, select the standard distributions (from none to all) and if is needed, the configuration for one custom distribution.
+If you want to generate several custom distributions, you will have to run the generator several times.
 Example:

 ![Demo GIF](misc/gtfs-demo.gif)